-Q: In the healthcare field, we come across patients of different ages, language preferences, sexual orientations, religions, cultures, genders, and immigration status, etc. all with different needs.
-What skills from your past customer service or community/healthcare work do you think are relevant to this job?
+Q: In the health care field, we come across patients of different ages, language preferences, sexual orientations, religions, cultures, genders and immigration status, etc. all with different needs.
+What skills from your past customer service or community/ health care work do you think are relevant to this job?

-This question should allow a better understanding of the interviewee's approach to customer service across the spectrum of diversity, their previous experience, and if their skills are transferable to the position in question.
+This question should allow a better understanding of the interviewee's approach to customer service across the spectrum of diversity, his or her previous experience, and if his or her skills are transferable to the position in question.
 Look for examples that demonstrate an understanding of varying needs.
 Answers should demonstrate listening and clear communication skills.